 Claims provisions are assessed by reviewing individual reported claims and making provisions for claims incurred but not reported, taking into account both internal and external foreseeable events, such as changes in claims handling procedures, inflation, judicial trends, legislative changes and past experience and trends.

-Anticipated reinsurance recoveries, and estimates of recourse recoveries, are disclosed separately.
-The reinsurers' share in claims provisions is calculated on the basis of gross claims provisions in accordance with the terms and conditions of reinsurance contracts.
+Anticipated reinsurance recoveries are disclosed separately.
+The reinsurers' share in claims provision is calculated on the basis of gross claims provision in accordance with the terms and conditions of reinsurance contracts.

 3.24.
 Claims (continued)